asselstine/simple-dapp/README.md

 # Building the Front End

-Let's build out a simple front-end to interact with this contract.
-We're going to commit the build artifacts and work within the build directory for simplicity.
+Let's build out a front-end to interact with this contract.
+We're just going to commit the build artifacts and work within the build directory.

 Create a new file: